 With these incidents, the NYPD has made it clear that a certain level of dehumanization is taking place.
-The law may be that one must acquire a license before selling food on the streets.
-But realistically speaking, those policemen were fully aware that the vendors were not harming anyone.
+The law may be that one must acquire a license before selling food on the streets and it is true that the individuals mentioned earlier were breaking the law.
+But realistically speaking, this type of crime does not justify violence and the overall treatment they received.
+Police should, instead, focus their energy on more violent crimes which actually require this level of aggression.
 A Hispanic woman took home nothing but humiliation and trauma after a long day of work.
 A teenage boy was injured after the brutal attack from four policemen who did not see him as another fellow human being making an honest living.
 Is this truly the behavior that the NYPD stands by?
-This is a system that chooses who gets fair treatment based on their ethnic background.
+This system is deliberately targeting people based on their ethnic backgrounds.
 Unfortunately, food vendors are not the only ones facing this prejudice.